Clever-ISA/Governance/processes/common.md

 During the Review and Comment Process, all Members of the Project are notified in a reasonably accessible manner, and may raise concerns.
 If an objection is raised, a member of the Review Team may second the concern.
 Once an concern is seconded or raised by a member of the Review Team, the Review Team must approve the action before the Review and Comment Period for the Action is deemed to have ended.

+During the Review and Comment Period, the action may be modified before the period ends, to address comments raised by Members.

 ## Balloting Process

 Any Action may be subjected to a Balloting Process for a defined length of time by the Team or Working Group authorized to take the action.
 In the case of an Action taken by a Working Group, a Member of the Maintenance Team must approve the Ballotting Process.
 The Balloting process for an action, if any, occurs after the Review and Comment process for that action.